hyperledger/fabric-chaincode-node/docs/tutorials/getting-started.md

-`fabric-shim` provides the APIs for application developers to implement "Smart Contracts" for the Hyperledger Fabric backend, also known as "Chaincodes".
+`fabric-shim` provides the APIs for application developers to implement "Smart Contracts" for the Hyperledger Fabric back-end, also known as "Chaincodes".
 Detailed explanation on the concept and programming model can be found here: [http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html](http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html).

 ### Overview